 One of the most important factors influencing the future success of any child is the quality of his or her education.
 Unfortunately, Pennsylvania is a state of “haves” and “have-nots.”
 Some school districts have the financial resources necessary to ensure all students can meet the state’s rigorous academic standards, while others are ill-equipped to ensure their students learn the skills necessary for success in higher education or a career.
 Unfortunately, this disparity is not isolated only to our basic education classrooms.
 Students with special needs and those pursuing career and technical education opportunities at the secondary level are often faced with the same issues including large class sizes, inadequate learning conditions and a lack of instructional materials.

 Pennsylvania Partnerships for Children strives to ensure all students, regardless of the zip code they live in, are afforded a high-quality public education.
-Equitable and adequate funding as well as the need for consistent and transparent accountability standards are the foundation to making this goal a reality.
+Equitable and adequate funding as well as consistent and transparent accountability standards can make this goal a reality.

 K-12 Education Policy Goals

 Ensure all children receive a high-quality public education that is supported by a rational school funding system with sustained multi-year commitments that provide schools with the resources needed to maximize student achievement.

 - Continue driving multiple year investments through the enacted basic education funding formula to ensure adequate and equitable support is provided to school districts.

 - Continue to examine the need for equity in education funding to address historic problems associated with how basic education funding was distributed in the past within the framework of the recently adopted and very sound school funding formula.